CloudCatch/light-modal-block/readme.txt

 == Changelog ==

+= 1.6.0 =

+* Enhancement: Add event listeners for modal ready, open and close

 = 1.5.0 =

 * Enhancement: Add body class `.lmb-open` when a modal is currently open on the page